mdseege/RepData_PeerAssessment1/PA1_template.md

 ```r
 act.sum.sum <- summarize(group_by(act, date), steps = sum(steps))
 ```
-Here is a histogram of the total number of steps taken each day
+Here is a histogram of the total number of steps taken each day.

 ```r